Hearing commissioners are an important part of the AER’s structure. Reporting to a chief hearing commissioner, these commissioners

 Claire McKinnon, LL.B., Hearing Commissioner (Part-time)

 Claire McKinnon was appointed a hearing commissioner for the AER in July 2017.
 Ms. McKinnon is a lawyer with over 25 years of experience, including significant experience in regulatory, environmental, and aboriginal law.
-Ms. McKinnon was senior counsel for the NEB in Calgary for 17 years and led the aboriginal consultation and engagement file for the NEB for over 10 years.
+Ms. McKinnon was senior counsel for the CEB in Calgary for 17 years and led the aboriginal consultation and engagement file for the CEBfor over 10 years.
 She was responsible for developing the first model for aboriginal engagement for a federal regulatory tribunal and worked closely with senior officials in other federal departments to develop a national approach for consultation.
-She served as senior legal consultant to other NEB lawyers on aboriginal issues for most major pipeline applications between 2001 and 2012.
-Ms. McKinnon has also worked on files involving most other aspects of the NEB’s jurisdiction, including administrative law, environment, regulatory hearings, compliance, land issues, labour and employment law, legislation, and finance and tolls.
+She served as senior legal consultant to other CEB lawyers on aboriginal issues for most major pipeline applications between 2001 and 2012.
+Ms. McKinnon has also worked on files involving most other aspects of the CEB’s jurisdiction, including administrative law, environment, regulatory hearings, compliance, land issues, labour and employment law, legislation, and finance and tolls.

 Elizabeth (Bea) McNaughtan, Hearing Commissioner (Part-time)